 My favorite part of the island to stay is in Kailua, located on the East Shore.
 Lanikai Beach, named one of the most beautiful beaches in the world, is located on the Eastern part of the island, too.

-If you ask me, the best lodging/transportation combination: Rent a car + rent an Airbnb in a neighborhood with driveway parking or street parking outside of Waikiki.
+If you ask me, the best lodging/transportation combination: Rent a car + rent a vacation home/private room in a neighborhood with driveway parking or street parking outside of Waikiki.
 Free parking = more money to spend on other parts of your vacation!

 WHAT TO PACK FOR OAHU, HAWAII